 Safety gear for your canoe trip

 Safety first.
-A proper and smart canoe camping trip checklist is nothing without safety supplies and rescue gear.
+A proper and smart canoe camping packing list is nothing without safety supplies and rescue gear.
 Extra weight for an extra safe trip will be well worth it.

 - Bilge pump (optional)